remichan97/30DaysOfJavaScripts/readme.md

 # 30 Days of Javascript Challenge answer and mini projects
 This repository served as a code archive for the [30 days of Javascript](https://github.com/Asabeneh/30-Days-Of-JavaScript) challenge, where I will do my best to finish at least a day in it on a daily basis.
 At the end of the challenge, there will be mini projects and assignments in which will also be archived in this repository as well
-# Challenge Status / Finishing duration
+# Challenge Status / Finishing date
 This is to keep track of the progress, whether I  have finished the challenges on time, or any late challenge completion

 This challenge started on January 12th, 2022